SIVASHANKARI04/Wine-Quality-Data-apply-ML/README.md

 Features: 11 physicochemical attributes including:

 Fixed acidity,

 Volatile acidity,

 Citric acid,

 Residual sugar,

 Chlorides,

 Free sulfur dioxide,

 Total sulfur dioxide,

 Density,

 pH,

 Sulphates,

 Alcohol,

 Target: quality (Score: 0 to 10)

+**🎯 Objective**

+To build a machine learning model that can accurately predict wine quality based on its physicochemical properties,

+and evaluate which algorithms perform best on this classification task.